If you’re new to writing poems and need some guidance, our beginner’s guide to writing poetry will help you.

 13. Anansi Press

 Anansi Press is a Canadian publishing house that was established in 1967 to collaborate and work with Canadian writers.
 The company has evolved since then, and right now, they have more than 1000 titles in their portfolio.
 ‘A Pillow Book’ and ‘Box Kite’ are just two among the several best-selling titles from the press.
 So if you have your best works to share, feel free to contact them on this page.
-However, before getting in touch, do note that this company only considers the works of established poets.
-So send in your work, only if you meet this, criteria.
+However, before getting in touch, note that this company only considers the works of established poets.
+They won’t accept religious tracts or unsolicited submissions from non-Canadian poets.

 14. Borealis Books

 Established in 1972, Borealis Press is an Ontario based publishing house that was created to encourage and represent newcomers in the publishing industry.
 The company is a division of the Borealis Press, and over the last four decades, they’ve managed to collaborate with several best-selling authors like Carol Shields, Cyril Dabydeen and Fred Cogswell.
 The press has been constantly lauded for their works as they resonate and reflect the problems and possibilities of our modern society.
-Luckily enough, Borealis is now accepting submissions and can be reached on this page.
+Luckily enough, Borealis is now accepting manuscript queries and can be reached on this page.
+Note that while the company publishes diverse titles, they are particularly fond of works from Canadian authors.
+They also love manuscripts with Canadian backdrop or elements.
+Borealis Books does not accept multiple submissions and require at least four months to send a response.

 16. Faber & Faber